CleanSurvival: Automated data preprocessing for time-to-event models using reinforcement learning: Experiments

-Hyperparameters that are not part of the \texttt{CleanSurvival} search space were left at default values.
-The architectural choices for the deep learning framework were as follows: the DeepHit architecture consists of a shared sub-network with 2 hidden layers, each containing 100 neurons, using ReLU as the activation function.
-This is followed by cause-specific sub-networks, each containing 2 hidden layers with 50 neurons per layer.
-Dropout regularization was applied to all layers with a keep probability of 0.8 to mitigate overfitting.
-The model was trained using the Adam optimizer with a learning rate of 0.001 for 10,000 iterations.
+Hyperparameters that are not part of the \texttt{CleanSurvival} search space were left at their default values for the \texttt{scikit-survival} models: the Cox model was fit with default penalisation and the RSF was trained with 100 estimators and a minimum of 3 samples per leaf.
+The architectural choices for the DeepHit deep learning framework were as follows: the architecture consists of a shared sub-network with two hidden layers, each containing 100 neurons, using ReLU as the activation function.
+This is followed by cause-specific sub-networks, each containing two hidden layers with 50 neurons per layer.
+Dropout regularisation was applied to all layers with a keep probability of 0.8 to mitigate overfitting.
+The model was trained using the Adam optimiser with a learning rate of 0.001 for 10,000 iterations.
 In practice, these options are customizable by the user or could be incorporated into the reinforcement learning action space as additional modules.

-Since the Rotterdam dataset does not contain missing values, three variations of the dataset were used each representing a different missingness strategy (MCAR, MAR, MNAR) which were generated using the \href{https://pypi.org/project/jenga/\#description}{Jenga framework} \cite{Schelter2021}.
-After generating pipelines using \texttt{CleanSurvival} and Random, we compute Brier scores across timepoints (n=50) for the Rotterdam dataset, with three mechanisms and varying levels of missingness.
+The Rotterdam dataset does not contain missing values, so synthetic missingness was introduced using the \href{https://pypi.org/project/jenga/\#description}{Jenga framework} \citep{Schelter2021}.
+Three missingness mechanisms were simulated across multiple variables: missing completely at random (MCAR, where missingness is independent of any variable), missing at random (MAR, where missingness depends only on fully observed variables like age or treatment group), and missing not at random (MNAR, where missingness depends on the unobserved value itself, simulating the unrecorded worst-case outcomes).
+We evaluated these mechanisms at missingness levels ranging from 10\% to 50\%.
+After generating pipelines using \texttt{CleanSurvival} and random search, we computed the integrated Brier scores (IBS) across dataset variations.